mattzuba/mattzuba.github.io/_posts/2020-09-04-tesla-solar-install.md

 Permits were issued by the city and installation has been scheduled for January 25th.
 I'm now following up with Tesla on what happens with the 4% decrease in the Federal ITC.
 In early November, there was a notice on Tesla's site indicating that Tesla would provide a rebate of 4% to cover the decrease if they couldn't schedule installation prior to the end of the year provided all documents were in prior to December 1st.

 <p align="center"><img src="/images/tesla-itc.jpg" width="50%" alt="Tesla ITC Notice" /></p>

+### Sunday, December 27th, 2020

+The above issue regarding the tax credit is now moot.
+Included in the [Consolidated Appropriations Act, 2021](https://www.congress.gov/bill/116th-congress/house-bill/133) passed by congress and signed into law by President Trump today is a provision to extend the Solar Investment Tax Credit at 26% through December 31, 2022.
+Now we simply await the installation!